Journal of Travel Medicine

 Manuscripts should be identified as submissions to one of the following categories:

-• A letter, usually referring to a previously printed contribution.
+• A "correspondence" or a letter, referring to a previously printed contribution.

 • A clinical picture (with brief legend), depicting a classic diagnostic feature of a travel related disease or condition.